5 min read

 Not everyone is in a monogamous relationship or marriage – but it’s certainly the norm to be in one.
 And the thing with monogamy is – it can make sex more important than it perhaps has to be.

 The difficulty monogamy poses when it comes to sex – is that if the sex isn’t working – we can’t look elsewhere for sexual fulfilment.
-Instantly turning sex into something fundamentally important in our marriage.
+This instantly turns sex into something fundamentally important in our marriage.

 The question of how long is too long without sex in a marriage, also brings up another question.
 And a potentially more important one: what’s the quality of sex like when you actually have it?